-Further extension of Interstate 540 east began with construction commencing on September 8, 2003.6 A ribbon cutting ceremony held on January 16, 2007 preceded the formal opening of the 540 Outer Loop from Capital Boulevard (Exit 16) southeast to U.S. 64 & 264 (Exit 26) at Knightdale.7 NCDOT resubmitted the 9.5 mile link to Knightdale for Interstate status to AASHTO on November 5, 2008.
-FHWA then granted final approval for the designation on December 22, 2008, expanding I-540 to 26 miles in length.
+Further extension of Interstate 540 east began with construction commencing on September 8, 2003.6 A ribbon cutting ceremony held on January 16, 2007 preceded the formal opening of the 540 Outer Loop from Capital Boulevard (Exit 16) southeast to U.S. 64/264 (Exit 26) at Knightdale.7 NCDOT resubmitted the 9.5 mile link to Knightdale for Interstate status to the American Association of State Highway Officials (AASHTO) on November 5, 2008.
+The Federal Highway Administration (FHWA) then granted final approval for the designation on December 22, 2008, expanding I-540 to 26 miles in length.

-Further changes took place at the east end, with the U.S. 64 & 264 bypass around Knightdale redesignated as Interstate 495, a route slated to connect the Beltline in Raleigh with I-95 outside Rocky Mount.
-NCDOT officially codified their plans to maintain the I-540 designation as part of the request for I-495, despite I-540 now ending at Interstates at both ends.
+Further changes took place at the east end, with the U.S. 64/264 bypass around Knightdale redesignated as Interstate 495, a route slated to connect the Beltline in Raleigh with I-95 outside Rocky Mount.
+NCDOT officially codified their plans to maintain the I-540 designation as part of the request for I-495, despite I-540 concluding with Interstates at both ends.
 I-495 was subsequently redesignated as Interstate 87, following AASHTO approval of the new route for U.S. 64 between Raleigh and Williamston.

-Increasing traffic demands to Interstate 40 associated with the Northern Wake Expressway fueled expansion activities along Interstate 40 between I-540 (Exit 283) and North Carolina 147 / Durham Freeway (Exit 279).
+Increasing traffic demands associated with the Northern Wake Expressway fueled expansion activities along Interstate 40 between I-540 (Exit 283) and NC 147 / Durham Freeway (Exit 279).
 Widening of this stretch to seven lanes was completed by Labor Day weekend in 2003.
 An eighth lane was added in October 2003.
-This project was slated to conclude in June 2003, but work to construct bridges for the Interstate 540 and North Carolina 540 interchange pushed into 2004.8
+This project was slated to conclude in June 2003, but work to construct bridges for interchange with I-540 and NC 540 extended into 2004.8

 The Turnpike Authority reversed course with plans for the Western Wake Expressway, instead opting to toll the entire stretch of the 540 Outer Loop south of Interstate 40.
 Their rational was that the authority also had jurisdiction over the tolled extension of the Durham Freeway (NC 147) under development from I-40 south through RTP to Davis Drive.
 Had the Authority not requested this change, the new Toll NC 147 would have ended at the toll free section of I-540 being built west to NC 55.
 The change resulted in a continuous tolled highway.

-Construction on the initial 4.5 mile section of the Western Wake Expressway began in February 2004.
-Costing $102 million to build, NC 540 opened from Interstates 40 and 540 south to North Carolina 55 at RTP near Carpenter on July 14, 2007.9 Tolling along the segment commenced on August 2, 2012 at 12:01 AM, 13 hours after a ribbon-cutting ceremony held at the Outer Loop interchange with NC 55 of Toll NC 540 for the opening of Toll NC 540 south to U.S. 64 at Apex as part of the TriEx.
+Construction on the initial 4.5 mile long section of the Western Wake Expressway began in February 2004.
+Costing $102 million to build, NC 540 opened from I-40/540 south to NC 55 at RTP near Carpenter on July 14, 2007.9 Tolling along the segment commenced on August 2, 2012 at 12:01 AM, 13 hours after a ribbon cutting ceremony held at the Outer Loop interchange with NC 55 for the opening of Toll NC 540 south to U.S. 64 at Apex as part of the TriEx.
 The TriEx opened previously as a 3.4 mile extension of NC 147 south from I-40 through RTP to NC 540 in January 2012.10